UCREL/pymusas/docs/docs/api/rankers/lexicon_entry.md

     The lexicon entry match, which can be either a single word or MWE entry match.
 In the case for single word this could be `Car|noun` and in the case for a MWE it would be it's template, e.g. `snow_noun boots_noun`.
+- __semantic\_tags__ : `Tuple[str, ...]` <br/>
+    The semantic tags associated with the lexicon entry.
+The semantic tags are in rank order, the most likely tag is the first tag in the tuple.
+    The Tuple can be of variable length hence the `...` in the type annotation.

 <a id="pymusas.rankers.lexicon_entry.RankingMetaData.lexicon_type"></a>